giovannijanial/dsmovie/README.md

 # DS Movie
-> Application using Java and Spring Boot
+> Application using Java, Spring Boot and React

 ## :hammer_and_wrench: Tecnologies
 - Java